Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries

-These results lead us to conclude that the modified ONMF in combination with removal of the common background signal can extract spatial domains with different spectral profiles from 2D-XAS data showing very little variation from one position to another.
-Moreover, we can conclude that domain patterns extracted by our method are invariant to methods of classification and at least some of the domains represent physically interpretable information on the SOC.
+These results lead us to conclude that the one-sided ONMF in combination with removal of the reference signal can extract spatial domains with different spectral profiles from 2D-XAS data showing very little variation from one position to another.
+Furthermore, we conclude that the individual domains and their spectra obtained by our method represent differences in physically interpretable features, including LC.
+The physical interpretation of the decomposed spectral components will be discussed below.